wilsonfreitas/R-fixedincome/README.md

 ![SpotRateCurve 2022-02-23](images/Rplot09.png "Spot Rate Curve with FlatForward Interpolation")

-Interpolation enables the creation of standardized curves, commomly used in risk management to build risk factors.
+Interpolation enables the creation of standardized curves, commonly used in risk management to build risk factors.

 ```r